aganders3/blog/content/articles/0005-ADMM-TV.md

     ABSTOL = 1e-4
     RELTOL = 1e-2
 ```

-Next some variable initialization, and we pre-calculate the (sparse) difference matrix $D$ used for calculating TV, as well as the product with its own transpose ($DtD$) which will be used later.
+The following chunk of code is some variable initialization, and we pre-calculate the (sparse) difference matrix $D$ used for calculating TV, as well as the product with its own transpose ($DtD$) which will be used later.

 ```python
     ...